Trackage/trip/cran-comments.md

-## trip 1.8.0
+## trip 1.8.5

-Fix errors on CRAN, some new features.
+Aligned to new spatstat packages.

 Thank you.